-Following the trial court’s dismissal of his Second Supplemental Petition to Permit Relocation with Minor Child in a paternity action, the Father retained the Law Offices of Robin Bresky to draft a Motion for Rehearing to be filed by trial counsel.
+Following the trial court’s dismissal of his Second Supplemental Petition to Permit Relocation with Minor Child in a paternity action, the Father retained Bresky Law to draft a Motion for Rehearing to be filed by trial counsel.
 Recently, the trial court granted the Motion for Rehearing, which effectively undid the dismissal order.

 The relevant history leading up to the Second Supplemental Petition is as follows.
 Pursuant to the Final Judgment, our client was declared the child’s biological father and he was afforded timesharing rights.
 The Father later filed his First Supplemental Petition to Permit Relocation with Minor Child and despite the parties entering into a “Stipulation,” they did not agree to any modification of timesharing.
 The parties stated in their Stipulation that they would work together to create a long-distance parenting plan as the Father no longer lived in Florida.
 The court ratified the Stipulation.
 The parties did not reach an agreement on a parenting plan.